AndreasH96/hh-rest-lecture/readme.md

 *   API Endpoints
 *   Schema validation
-*   Testing and precommit hooks
+*   Testing and pre-commit hooks

-This basic API is built in python with [Flask](https://flask.palletsprojects.com/en/2.2.x/)
+This basic API is built in python with [FastAPI](https://fastapi.tiangolo.com/)

 To run :